Zero signings but Real Madrid can win La Liga simply by not being Barcelona | Goal.com

 And who can blame them?
 Nobody knows what to expect from a still-disgruntled Lionel Messi this season, let alone new coach Ronald Koeman.

 By contrast, we can anticipate more of the same drive and commitment from Madrid.
 Zidane has a solid, settled side.
-Not being Barcelona might just be enough to win Real another Liga title.
+Merely not being Barcelona might just be enough to win Real another Liga title.